lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 # Upcoming Enhancements for PineTime Firmware Update over Bluetooth LE

-Based on feedback from the PineTime Community, the following enhancements are planned for the firmware update design...
+Based on feedback from the PineTime Community, the following enhancements are planned for the implementation of firmware updates...

 1. __Allow larger firmware images to be flashed:__ Based on the present Flash ROM Layout, the size of a firmware image may not exceed 232 KB.
 That's because we need to fit both Active and Standby Firmware Images into PineTime's 512 KB Flash ROM.